andreasnylin/app-framework/README.md

 ###App.module()

 Use to register or retrieve a module.
+A module must have an init function defined.
 ```javascript
 // Register a module
 App.module('name', {